iamrohitm/Snake-game/README.md

 - `SnakeGame.java`: Main file containing the game logic and rendering.

 ## Customization
-You can adjust the following constants in the code to customize the game:
+You can adjust the following constants in the code to customize the game :
 - **`SCREEN_WIDTH`** and **`SCREEN_HEIGHT`**: Adjust the screen dimensions.
 - **`UNIT_SIZE`**: Change the size of each snake segment and apple.
 - **`DELAY`**: Adjust the speed of the snake.